hyunurj/Lab-4/README.md

 ```
 ---
 ### options
+- l show detailed information(long format)
+- lh same as above, but size in units

 ***'help'*** shows the documents included in the Git.
 You can get help when there is something you don't know while using git